Responsible Sourcing

 In addition to mechanisms that provide greater confidence, McCafé SIP promotes transparency, allowing us to understand who grows our coffee; producer collaboration to provide relevant training and tools to farmer communities; and continuous improvements where performance and progress toward improved social, environmental and economic standards can be measured.

-We continue to work with partners and independent experts, such as the Sustainable Fisheries Partnership (SFP) and the Marine Stewardship Council (MSC), to identify ways to improve the health of marine ecosystems and promote respect for human rights for the people working across our fish supply chain.
+We work with organizations such as Sustainable Fisheries Partnership (SFP) and the Marine Stewardship Council (MSC), to identify ways to help improve the health of marine ecosystems and promote respect for human rights for the people working across our fish supply chain.

 Footnotes